Frequently Asked Questions

 Where do I send my official transcripts, test scores and letters of recommendation?

-Official college transcripts and official MCAT and DAT scores must be sent directly to AACPMAS.
+Official college transcripts and official MCAT scores must be sent directly to AACPMAS.

 After verification of all grades and scores, your records will be automatically forwarded alongside your application to the NYCPM Admissions Office.